Tongariro Moss

 Plant Description

-Dendroligotrichum tongariroense is a robust acrocarpous moss, meaning its sporophytes (reproductive structures) develop at the tips of its main stems.
+Dendroligotrichum tongariroense is a robust acrocarpous moss, meaning its sporophytes (reproductive structures) develop at the tips of its main stems Discover more about native trees.
 It grows as erect, unbranched or sparsely branched stems that can reach up to 10-20 cm in height, giving it a miniature tree-like appearance.
 The stems are densely covered with numerous small, stiff, dark green leaves that are typically lanceolate to ovate with toothed margins.
 These leaves are often twisted when dry and spread when moist.
 The sporophytes, when present, are borne on long stalks (setae) and produce capsules (sporangia) that release spores for reproduction.

 Quick Facts